Amirh24/SVG-Image-Utils/README.md

        width="500" height="500">
 </p>

-The following snippet will create an SVG appender for each SVG image and will append them onto the base template appender.
+The following snippet will create an SVG Image Utils for each SVG image and will append them onto the base template SVG.

 ```
     from svgimgutils import SVGImgUtils